mmnaseri/nordvpn-reconnect/README.md

 preconfigured amount of time since it was connected to the current server (defaults to 2 hours), it will reconnect to the same server, thus making sure that the connection never stays open for more than that.
-The checking is done at intervals of one tenth of the indicated maximum uptime, so, for four hours, that would be every 12 minutes.
+The checking is done at intervals of one tenth of the indicated maximum uptime, so, for two hours, that would be every 12 minutes.

 ### Running the script